sketchfasr/Ban-480-Optimized/README.md

-# Ban-480-Optimized
-Ban 480, but Optimized and automated
+Ban 480, now that it's public